Naoto Fukasawa / Product Designer

 Born in Yamanashi Prefecture in 1956.
 Graduated from Tama Art University’s Product Design Department in 1980.
 In the same year, he joined Seiko Epson, where he was responsible for advanced development design.
 In 1989, he moved to the United States, where he joined ID Two (now IDEO San Francisco).
 Having honed his craft for seven years, focusing mainly on Silicon Valley industries, he returned to Japan in 1996.
 He established and headed up IDEO’s Tokyo office, creating a Japanese design consultant base for the company.
 He went independent in 2003 and established NAOTO FUKASAWA DESIGN.

 Currently, Fukasawa designs for a wide range of leading brands worldwide in Italy, Germany, America, Switzerland, Spain, China, Korea, Thailand, Taiwan, Singapore, France, Portugal, Sweden and Finland, as well as consulting and designing for local Japanese companies.
-His designs span a wide variety of fields, from precision electronic equipment to furniture and interior spaces.
+His designs span a wide variety of fields, from precision electronic equipment to furniture, interior spaces and architecture.

 Fukasawa determined that the impetus for design is found in people’s unconscious behavior, and named this “Without Thought”.
 He has held workshops of the same name every year since 1999, and continues to announce the fruits of these workshops in book form.